 Eventually we may hit some kind of limit on the number of people we can advise, but we haven't hit it yet.
 There are only 4 weeks a year (2 each cycle) when so many people want office hours that we have to limit them to startups in the current batch.
 And the length of the office hour request queue shows us that, as of now at least, we're never so overloaded that we can't satisfy everyone who wants to talk to us.

 There's no specific thing startups are expected to be able to present on Demo Day.
 The startups we fund are all at different stages when the 3 months start, and some reset the clock by changing their idea.
-So the goal on Demo Day is simply for startups to be as convincing as they can for the stage they're at.
-There are investors ready to invest at all the different stages, if the startup seems promising enough.
+So the goal on Demo Day is simply for startups to present their product or service as convincingly as they can for the stage they're at.

 Between and after the presentations on Demo Day, founders and investors mingle and talk further.
-Investors don't literally write checks on Demo Day.
-The goal is not to convince investors on the spot, but just for startups to introduce themselves.
-Occasionally investors will say "I'm in" at Demo Day, but most of the convincing happens in subsequent meetings.
+The goal for startups is to introduce themselves.
+Most of the convincing investors to invest happens in subsequent meetings.

-At the end of Demo Day what the startups usually have is a bunch of potential leads.
-Our default advice is to do a breadth first search, weighted by expected value.
-E.g. an angel who will decide quickly but will invest a small amount might have the same expected value as a VC who would invest a lot, but could take weeks to make up their minds.
-Whereas an angel who will only invest a small amount and will take weeks to make up his mind has a lower expected value and should be put on the back burner.
-Fortunately because we not only know the investors but can predict their reaction to each specific startup, we can tell the startups what the weight should be for each lead.
+For example, an angel who will decide quickly but will invest a small amount might have the same expected value as a VC who would invest a lot, but could take weeks to make up their minds.
+Whereas an angel who will only invest a small amount and will take weeks to make up his or her mind has a lower expected value and should be put on the back burner.
+Fortunately because we not only know many of these prospective investors but can predict their reaction to each specific startup, we can advise startups what the weight should be for each lead.
 There are a few investors for whom it should be zero, and we can tell startups about those too.

-After Demo Day we keep in close touch with the startups as they negotiate the fundraising maze, and help them decipher the real messages in investors' sometimes deliberately ambiguous responses.
-Often we talk to the investors ourselves, both to find out what they're really thinking and when possible to help convince them to invest.
+In the weeks following Demo Day we keep in close touch with the startups as they negotiate the fundraising maze, and help them decipher the real messages in investors' sometimes deliberately ambiguous responses.
+Often we talk to the investors ourselves, to find out what they're really thinking about a particular startup.

 Because YC-funded startups are a known quantity to investors and get introduced to enough of them to create serious price competition, companies tend to get higher valuations than they might otherwise.
 One founder wrote: